airadier/why_k8s_can_make_our_life_easier/steps/0/README.md

 In case of using mac, please add `docker.for.mac.localhost:5000` in the insecure registry list so docker daemon will run against the local interface.

+**AIM Note: On Windows with docker tools, docker is inside VM so can't access localhost:5000.
+I used docker-machine ssh default -R 5000:localhost:5000 to enable port redirection.
+It works on bash but not on powershell**

 Now we should be able to push form our host (local) and pull from the nodes.
 Let's try it.